This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Store bought

-Mozzarella block
+Mozzarella blocks

-A solid block of mozzarella will, once frozen and thawed, will become very brittle and crumbly.
-It will still taste good, but it’s texture will not be great for some things you would use it for.
+A solid block of mozzarella will, once frozen and thawed, become very brittle and crumbly.
+It will still taste good, but it's texture will not be great for some things you would use it for.

 We recommend thinking about what you will need that block for in the future and then prepare it accordingly.